Hyper-IgM syndrome is a primary immunodeficiency disorder that involves combined humoral and cellular immunity deficiencies. It may be

-Patients with this form may have severe neutropenia and often present during infancy with Pneumocystis jirovecii pneumonia.
+Patients with the X-linked form may have severe neutropenia and often present during infancy with Pneumocystis jirovecii pneumonia.
 Lymphoid tissue is very small because deficient CD 40 ligand signaling does not activate B cells.
-Otherwise, clinical presentation is similar to that of X-linked agammaglobulinemia and includes recurrent pyogenic bacterial sinopulmonary infections during the first 2 yr of life.
+Otherwise, clinical presentation is similar to that of X-linked agammaglobulinemia and includes recurrent pyogenic bacterial sinopulmonary infections during the first 2 years of life.
 Susceptibility to Cryptosporidium infections may be increased.
 Many patients die before puberty, and those who live longer often develop cirrhosis or B-cell lymphomas.

 In autosomal recessive hyper-IgM syndrome with CD40 mutation, manifestations are similar to those of the X-linked form.